ISCDtoolbox/Commons/README.md

               sources/sparse.h DESTINATION "$ENV{HOME}/include/iscd/Commons")
 ```
 with the destination paths the user wants to set.
 For example, if ones wants to
-install the library (respectively the associated public header files) in a lib/
+install locally the library (respectively the associated public header files) in
-(resp. include/) subdirectory of the Commons/ directory, just replace the above
+a *lib/* (resp. *include/*) subdirectory of the *Commons/* directory, just
-lines by
+replace the above lines by
 ```
 # Set the installation properties of the Commons library
 install(TARGETS Commons LIBRARY DESTINATION "${PROJECT_SOURCE_DIR}/lib")